AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal (undocumented)
 export class SilentFlowClient extends BaseClient {
     constructor(configuration: ClientConfiguration, performanceClient?: IPerformanceClient);
-    acquireCachedToken(request: CommonSilentFlowRequest): Promise<[AuthenticationResult, CacheOutcome]>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen acquireCachedToken(request: CommonSilentFlowRequest): Promise<[AuthenticationResult, CacheOutcome]>;
-    acquireToken(request: CommonSilentFlowRequest): Promise<AuthenticationResult>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen acquireToken(request: CommonSilentFlowRequest): Promise<AuthenticationResult>;
 }

+// Warning: (ae-missing-release-tag) "STATE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const STATE = "state";

+// Warning: (ae-missing-release-tag) "stateMismatch" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const stateMismatch = "state_mismatch";

+// Warning: (ae-missing-release-tag) "stateNotFound" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const stateNotFound = "state_not_found";

+// Warning: (ae-missing-release-tag) "StaticAuthorityOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type StaticAuthorityOptions = Partial<Pick<AuthorityOptions, "knownAuthorities">> & {
     canonicalAuthority?: string;
     cloudDiscoveryMetadata?: CloudInstanceDiscoveryResponse;
 };

+// Warning: (ae-missing-release-tag) "StoreInCache" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type StoreInCache = {
     accessToken?: boolean;